storacha/specs/w3-filecoin.md

 ### Storefront offers a piece to aggregate

-Storefront SHOULD propagate offered pieces to Filecoin Storage Providers by forwarding them to an Aggregator.
+A Storefront SHOULD propagate offered pieces to Filecoin Storage Providers by forwarding them to an Aggregator.

-The Aggregator MUST queue offered pieces for an aggregation and issue a signed receipt proving that piece is been `pending` to be added.
-Issued receipt MUST have `fx.join` [effect] that links to a `piece/accept` task, which either succeeds with (aggregate) inclusion proof or fail.
+The Aggregator MUST queue offered pieces for an aggregation and issue a signed receipt proving that the piece is being `pending` to be added.
+The issued receipt MUST have an `fx.join` [effect] that links to a `piece/accept` task, which either succeeds with an (aggregate) inclusion proof or fails.

-If Storefront offers a piece multiple times, Aggregator MUST respond with the receipt containing same result and effect(s).
+If the Storefront offers a piece multiple times, the Aggregator MUST respond with a receipt that contains the _same_ result and effect(s).

-> ℹ️ Invocation nonce could be used to force piece to be included into another aggregate.
+> ℹ️ An invocation nonce MAY be used to force a piece to be included in another aggregate.

 The same Piece submitted by different Storefronts SHOULD NOT be considered a duplicate.

-After an Aggregator includes piece in an aggregate it MUST issue `piece/accept` receipt with an piece inclusion proof in result.
-Receipt MUST have `fx.join` [effect] that links to an `aggregate/offer` task for the aggregate where piece was included.
+After an Aggregator includes a piece in an aggregate it MUST issue a `piece/accept` receipt with a piece inclusion proof as the result.
+The receipt MUST have an `fx.join` [effect] that links to an `aggregate/offer` task for the aggregate where piece was included.

 ```mermaid
 sequenceDiagram